 - Trying too much at once

-This is also what I struggle with when I started, so let’s look into this first.
+This is also what I struggled with when I started, so let’s look into this first.

 And… well, it’s not exactly like that.